jarmbrust/website1/README.md

 - [ ] tests.
 - [ ] format blog post input (might need a package).
 - [ ] create a "portfolio" section.
-- [ ] route to homepage on bad link.

 ...and more as I think of it.